misiektoja/xbox_monitor/docs/troubleshooting.md

 `--setup`, `--set-ms-app-credentials`, `--set-smtp-password` and `--set-webhook-url` need an interactive terminal, since the values they collect must stay hidden.
 Run outside one they explain that and exit non-zero rather than reading a secret from a pipe.

 Ctrl+C is safe at every question.
-During `--setup` it reports that the destination files were not changed and during a secret command it reports that the dotenv file was left as it was.
+During `--setup` it reports that the destination files were not changed.
+During a secret command it says the entry was cancelled, names the command that resumes it and leaves the dotenv file unchanged.
+Answering `n` at a replace question instead says the saved values were left as they are.
 After `--setup` has saved, Ctrl+C only skips the optional doctor run or the offer to start monitoring.

 `--setup` needs somewhere to put both files, so it refuses `--env-file none` and `--config-file none`.
 It reports a destination that is a directory or whose parent will not accept a write before asking anything.